-The 2022 parliamentary elections in Portugal conferred an absolute majority to the party that formed the government.
-However, the risks of social unrest stemming from high food and energy prices and/or any supply disruption of essential consumer goods and/or energy; a broad deterioration of the economic and financial conditions; and political dissatisfaction could lead to political instability and impact adversely the economic activity and the Portuguese Republic's credit profile.
+In 2025 and 2026, Portugal will face several elections - general elections, local elections, and presidential elections.
+Though the broad expectation is that the main policy orientation will remain aligned with previous years, failure to secure parliamentary support, or the emergence of a fragmented political landscape increases the risks of political instability.
+This could lead to a broad deterioration of the economic and financial conditions and impact adversely the economic activity and the Portuguese Republic's credit profile.
 Any of these outcomes could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.